kgston/stencil.JS/README.md

     var myStencil = stencil.define("stencilID", "#output .duplicates");
 The stencil will be inserted into the inner HTML of the specified element/s.

-If you don't need the output to be displayed in a specific location, you can set the destination to "none".
+If you do not need the output to be displayed in a specific location, you can set the destination to "none".
 Take note that in this case you will need to set the render method output parameter to either "none" or "fragment"

 Cloning
 --------------